 LLM Program Overview

 Join a welcoming, close-knit cohort, where LLM students’ legal interests range from intellectual property to immigration law to human rights.
 And everything in between.

 - Master of Laws in American Law (LLM) degree

 New England Law’s merit scholarships are open to LLM in American Law students, and all applicants are automatically considered for these generous awards.
 There is no separate scholarship application.

 With our ideal location in downtown Boston, New England Law is a short walk to the city’s top attractions and legal institutions, including the State House, Massachusetts Supreme Judicial Court, Financial District, and many prestigious law firms.

 Off-campus housing is also easy to find and access, given our housing resources for admitted students and proximity to public transportation.

-New England Law’s accessible faculty help LLM students make a seamless transition to the U.S. Their expertise spans the breadth of legal discourse, and they have held such positions as Chief Justice of the MA Superior Court and Director General of the Human Rights Department for the Organizations for Security and Cooperation in Europe.
+LLM program director David Siegel joins New England Law’s uniquely accessible faculty in helping LLM students make a seamless transition to the U.S. Their expertise spans the breadth of legal discourse, and they have held such positions as Chief Justice of the MA Superior Court and Director General of the Human Rights Department for the Organizations for Security and Cooperation in Europe.